-Jones Act Lawyer & Lawsuit Claims for Maritime Accidents
+Jones Act Lawyer & Lawsuit Claims for Offshore Maritime Accidents/Injuries

 The Jones Act is a branch of admiralty law that protects the rights of seamen who are injured or suffer an illness because of negligence or because a vessel is unseaworthy.
 Nearly all maritime workers face great risks as part of their jobs.
 Harsh weather, heavy cargo, heavy equipment, and dangerous duties and responsibilities all contribute to the risks these people face every day.